Dayton // June 10

 • Hood River-sourced pear and apple cinnamon crumble with fresh Alpenrose whipped cream

 In addition to enjoying good food, you’ll hear great live entertainment.
 There also will be wine tastings where you can sample some of Stoller Family Estates top wines, including a newly released rose.
-If you’re in the mood for self-care, there will be a massage therapist and acupuncturist available for appointments, and a yoga class offered from 2-3pm.
+If you’re in the mood for self-care, there will be massage therapists, physical therapsits and acupuncturist available for appointments.

 For those who feel like turning the day into a nighttime affair, Stoller Family Estate will be offering a winemaker’s dinner and winery tour at the vineyard beginning at 5pm.
 Dinner will include appetizers, three courses, dessert and wine pairings for $85.This requires additional registration and is limited to the first 20 people who sign up.
 See the 2016 menu here and email James to sign up.